 “… if feel as though you get pulled in lots of directions at work or are ‘wearing far too many hats’.
 If you feel you are stuck personally or professionally and aren’t sure why.
 If you feel your self-esteem could do with a boost.”

 Why work with me?
-I have built my fundraising career in the charity sector over 30 years, the last 20 as a senior leader for charities such as WaterAid, Marie Curie Cancer Care and most recently as the Director, Fundraising and Communication at Mental Health Foundation.
-I am a coach, trainer, and fundraising specialist.
-But I don’t do this alone, I am part of the Charity Coaches Collective a group of independent coaches working collaboratively to support change, development, and growth in the charity sector.
+I have built my fundraising career in the charity sector over 30 years, the last 20 as a senior leader for charities such as WaterAid, Marie Curie Cancer Care, as the Director, Fundraising and Communication at Mental Health Foundation, and most recently through interim roles at the Refugee Council and MSF UK.
+I am a coach, trainer, andFour Seasons Model™ Practitioner.

 Would you like some clarity on the first step to change?